suurjaak/Skyperious/README.md

 ---

-Skyperious is a Skype database viewer and merger, written in Python.
+Skyperious is a Skype chat history tool, written in Python.

 You can open Skype SQLite databases and work with their contents: